[PREV - RANDOM_ENCOUNTER] [TOP]

 Back in the good old "modern" world,

-there was supposedly a single underlying Azuma calls this the modern
+there was supposedly a single underlying Azuma calls the modern world's

-"grand narrative" beneath them all. world with a central grand
+"grand narrative" beneath them all. central grand narrative a "tree

-But now, here in the postmodern world, doesn't say so, but I gather
+But now, here in the postmodern world, is that there's one central

-breaks down into a many-to-many. one central trunk that all the
+breaks down into a many-to-many. and all the smaller narratives

 where in place of one grand